ADVANCED TUTORIALS

 Buy tickets for the concert :start April 1

-All actions are active unless you assign a start date after today.
+By default, all actions are active unless you assign a start date later than today.

-Inactive actions are saved in the Tickler file until their activation date, in which they will be automatically moved to the Calendar, if they have a reminder, or the Next Actions list, if they have not.
+Inactive actions are held in the Tickler file until their activation date.
+At that point, if they have a reminder, they go to your Calendar; otherwise, they move to the Next Actions list.

 :time, :energy and :urgent

 To use this criterion, you should indicate the estimated time required for your actions.
-It is not necessary that you indicate it on every single task, but it is interesting to highlight the ones that require little time, because it is the factor you will look at when you have a short work session ahead.
+You don’t need to specify it for every task, but it’s useful to mark tasks that require little time — these are the ones you’ll glance for when you have a short window.

 You can assign an expected time to an action with the :time